 |Limited water resistance||Not suitable for currents over 5 A per pin.|

 |Easy to make||

 |Made for many and easy connect and disconnect cycles||

 |Securing without tools, extra materials||

 There are many, many variants that are not standardized.
 That makes them a bit tricky, check if rigid.
-Size is determining current rates, but if they slide very easy in and out, this is a warning.
+Size is determining current rates, but if they slide very easy in and out, consider that a warning.
 What makes them very attractive is the small size and being in line.
 Colour, mark your wires very well.
-For main currents you may want to use XT-150 or XT-90.
+For main currents you may want to use XT-150 (which is also a kind of “banana”) or XT-90.
 For small currents and signals, the smaller sizes are a proper alternatives for legacy automotive connectors.